 Topic Modeling Explained: LDA to Bayesian Inference

-For example, while he was Research Director at Google, Edward Y. Chang was on a team that worked on Latent Dirichlet Allocation (LDA) which utilizes a parallel computing architecture that allows Google to leverage the massive computing power at its disposal.
+But we do know that, while he was Research Director at Google, Edward Y. Chang was on a team that worked on Latent Dirichlet Allocation (LDA) which utilizes a parallel computing architecture that allows Google to leverage the massive computing power at its disposal.
 Many others employed by the major search engines have done similar work.
-Although we don't know precisely to what extent search engines already use topic modeling in their algorithms, we do know that search engines need topic modeling, and that search engine rankings are significantly correlated with topic modeling analysis.

 One thing we know for certain is that as search engine algorithms improve their ability to make sense of the vast quantities of web pages they crawl and index, the savvy search engine marketer will need to stay at the leading edge of these emerging technologies in order to add value to their clients.